MicroMe4/CETAssistant/README.md

 # Lincese

-General Public License Version 3.
+General Public License Version 2,or at your opinions,later.